GerbWorld/mrfisch/README.md

 ## How it works

-This is a github hosted website.
+This is a Github Pages hosted website.
 The author creates _post files using Markdown, a simple formatting language, with a corresponding comic strip in the /strips directory.
 The Markdown file simply points to the comic strip file, and includes a short caption or other text